bcgov/nr-bcwat/backend/database_initialization/README.md

 #### transfer_table.py

 This file is the main file that handles all the arguments that get's passed in to determine which part of the script needs to be ran.
-The available arguments are:
+The available flags are:
 ```
 --recreate_db
-    type:       bool
-    default:    False
-    help:       To delete and recreate all the schemas in the table bcwat-dev
+    Use this to drop all schemas in the database and recreate schemas from scratch
 --non_scraped
-    type:       bool
-    default:    False
-    help:       Import all static data
+    Use this to truncate all tables and repopulate them
 ```

 #### all_data_transfer.py